guitarlomaster/threejs-guide/readme.md

 Run:

-`npm install` - installing packages

-`npm run c-watch` - watching client changes

-`npm run s-watch` - watching server changes
+`npm start` - to serve and hot reload to develop.

-`npm run serve` - reloading server automatically
+`npm run build` - to build client.